Skip to content

 When a Fractional CTO or CIO is the right call.

-Honest framing first.
 If your room looks like this, hire a Fractional CTO or CIO, not a Fractional Head of AI.

-You don't have senior engineering leadership at all
+No senior engineering leadership at all

-The pain is enterprise IT or infrastructure
+Pain is enterprise IT or infrastructure

-AI is not strategic for your business yet
+AI isn't strategic yet

-You're at a stage where AI is "we'll get to it."
+AI is "we'll get to it."
 Tech leadership matters more than AI leadership.
 Add Fractional Head of AI later when AI becomes a real portfolio.

 You want one operator for everything tech